jpverkamp/blog/content/reviews/books/Terry Pratchett/Discworld/Discworld - Industrial Revolution/2 - The Truth.md

 <!--more-->

-In {{< goodreads book="The Truth" >}}, investigative journalism comes to the Discworld.
+In [[The Truth]](), investigative journalism comes to the Discworld.
 A young man named William de Worde creates a paper (the Ankh-Morpork Times) of "things written down" which ends up far more popular than he expected, leading to copy cat tabloids and a shakedown from the established printers of the city.

 One nice thing about this book is that it could almost have been a City Watch book.
 We get plenty of Lord Vetinari and Commander Vimes, along with a few appearances by others in the City Watch.
 Those are (so far) my favorites among the Discworld books, so I'll take it.